jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-carl-cox-hordern-pavillion.md

 ---
 templateKey: interview-post
-path: /interview/carl-cox-hordern-pavilion
+path: /interview/carl-cox-pure
-title: Carl Cox @ Hordern Pavillion
+title: Carl Cox @ PURE
 date: 2018-04-02T09:11:36.928Z
-description: TBC
+description: >-
+  To mark our 50th interview - we had a wide ranging, personal chat with the legendary Carl Cox ahead of PURE about his life, his music, mental health, discrimination and more.
 featuredImage: /img/carl-cox-soundclash.jpg
 ---
 _No introduction needed, here's Kamran Ahmed's chat with the legendary _[_Carl Cox_](https://www.facebook.com/carlcox247/)